R-Lum/Luminescence/README.md

 devtools::install_github("Luminescence", "R-Lum")
 ```

+## Contribute

+The R luminescence project is based on and evolves from ideas, contributions and constructive criticism of its users.
+Help us to maintain and develop the package, to find bugs and create new functions as well as a user-friendly design.
+Visit our [message board](https://forum.r-luminescence.de) or write us an [e-mail](mailto:team@r-luminescence.de) if anything crosses your mind or if you want your new self-written function to be to implemented.
+You are kindly invited to bring forward the package with us!

 ## License

 The Luminescence package is licensed under the GPLv3.
 See these files in the inst directory for additional details: